SerRat44/RATmsigner/README.md

 This asynchronous function generates an unsigned PSBT in base64 format for creating a dummy UTXO.
 It takes in the following parameters:

-- address: A string representing the address.
+- **address**: A string representing the address.
-- buyerPublicKey: A string representing the buyer's public key.
+- **buyerPublicKey**: A string representing the buyer's public key.
 This can be undefined.
-- unqualifiedUtxos: An array of AddressTxsUtxo instances.
+- **unqualifiedUtxos**: An array of AddressTxsUtxo instances.
 These represent the unqualified UTXOs.
-- feeRateTier: A string representing the fee rate tier.
+- **feeRateTier**: A string representing the fee rate tier.
-- itemProvider: An instance of the ItemProvider interface.
+- **itemProvider**: An instance of the ItemProvider interface.
 This provides the item details.

 The function returns a Promise that resolves to a string representing the unsigned PSBT in base64 format for creating a dummy UTXO.